DuaaAlshareef/Foundatoins-of-Machine-Learning/README.md

 - b2 <- b2 - alpha * dL_db2

 ## Usage
-## Summary:

 The `SimpleNN` class in `model.py` is a basic implementation of a neural network.
-Here's a summary of its main components and functionality:
+Its main components and functionality:

 - **Initialization**:
   - The constructor `__init__` allows users to define the architecture of the neural network by specifying the number of input features (`h0`), neurons in the first hidden layer (`h1`), and neurons in the second hidden layer (`h2`).